huangyangyi/PhotoStall/README.md

 # PhotoStall
-A mid-term project of OOP Course of ZJU.
+A project of OOP Course of ZJU.